artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal--in-iOS-with-searchbars.markdown

 @end
 ```

-Inside the implementation file we declare private instance variables for keeping track of the textfield and the cancel button.
+Inside the implementation file we declare private instance variables for keeping track of the textfield and the Cancel button.
 This is so we can avoid finding them in the view hierarchy when we want to change the frame it during resizing.

 ``` objc
 @interface ARSearchBar (){